Applequist/fulll-hiring/Backend/Node/README.md

 FIXME: I'd rather have .ts files compiled into ESM javascript modules (by adding type: "module" in package.json) but this breaks the migrate/umzug setup and I can't fix it.
 So I'd have to live with CommonJs module for now...

+### Dependencies

+- db: Postgres running in Docker
+- Sequelize for data access.
+I would use something simpler like postgres.js but that gives us more choice for the db.
+- Umzug for db migrations
+- Commander for the CLI
+- dotenvx: to inject DB information into Node process.env

 ## Design Decisions

 ### Domain model